ASV Member Awards

 ASV made a commitment to drive the advancement of shelter medicine in an inclusive way, giving our members the opportunity to be leaders in shelter medicine best practices.
-These awards recognize those members who have continued to push our mission forward.
+The three awards described below recognize those members who are dedicated to pushing our mission forward.

 Meritorious Service Award (MSA)